 Virginia GrandDriver

-Virginia GrandDriver is a program that helps older drivers access resources for safer driving, while also supporting caregivers and professionals with tools to guide difficult conversations and share information.
-I redesigned redesign this 23-page site, creating an accessible and intuitive experience that prioritized older adults while still serving secondary audiences.
+Virginia GrandDriver is a Virginia state program helping older drivers access resources for safer driving, while supporting caregivers and professionals with tools to navigate difficult conversations.
+I led the redesign of this 13-page site, creating an accessible and intuitive experience that centered older adults without losing sight of the caregivers and professionals who support them.
+Before the project wrapped I also designed an Insights section with a full CMS blog, extending the site's reach and giving the program a platform to publish ongoing resources.

 Project Overview